Legal, cookies and privacy

 - A duty of disclosure of documents may also arise in legal and/or arbitration proceedings on which we will provide advice, if applicable.

-- When we provide legal advice to you, legal advice privilege attaches to our communications to you related to that advice.
-However, if you communicate such advice to others within your organisation who are not involved in the giving of instructions or in seeking advice from us, you may lose legal advice privilege.
+- When we provide legal advice to you, legal advice privilege may attach to our communications to you related to that advice.
+However, if you communicate such advice to others within your organisation who are not involved in the giving of instructions or in seeking advice from us, you may lose any existing legal advice privilege.

 - Where we receive information confidential to you, you agree that we may disclose such information to our insurers and brokers pursuant to the terms of our professional indemnity insurance policy and to our own legal and other professional advisers in order to deal with statutory, regulatory or civil proceedings.